Skip to main content

 The price you pay for Trelegy Ellipta with Medicaid, your drug copay, depends on the details of your specific state plan.

-For example, Medicaid programs may use drug utilization management techniques.
+For example, Medicaid programs may use drug utilization management techniques, sometimes known as restrictions.
 An example of one such technique is the act of encouraging states to omit high-cost drugs from their prescription drug formularies.
 Or, they may approve them if lower-cost alternatives are ineffective.
-This is also called step therapy.
+This is called step therapy.

 Another example of a drug utilization management technique is requiring prior authorization before covering the drug.
 Prior authorization is a standard process among health insurance companies, including Medicaid.
 It essentially involves ensuring that prescribed treatments are medically necessary.
-If your state Medicaid program requires prior authorization for Trelegy Ellipta, it will coordinate coverage with your healthcare provider, who will be asked to prove that your treatment is medically necessary.
-This process may take time, so be sure to allow 2–10 business days, or even more in some cases, for Medicaid to approve coverage of Trelegy Ellipta.
+If your state Medicaid program requires prior authorization for Trelegy Ellipta, it will coordinate coverage with your healthcare provider, who will be asked to show that a particular medication is medically necessary.
+This process may take time, so be sure to allow two to 10 business days, or even more in some cases, for Medicaid to approve coverage of Trelegy Ellipta.

 How to get discounts on Trelegy without Medicaid

-There are ways to save on Trelegy Ellipta if you don’t have Medicaid or if it isn’t on your Medicaid plan’s preferred drug list, which is also called a formulary.
-For example, with a SingleCare prescription discount card, you can access online coupons you can show to your pharmacist at participating pharmacies around the country to save hundreds of dollars on your prescription, as well as refills.
-With a SingleCare coupon, you could pay as low as $504 instead of $879 per Trelegy Ellipta inhaler.
-This saves you $375 per month—and $4,500 per year.
+There are ways to save on Trelegy Ellipta if you don’t have Medicaid or if it isn’t on your Medicaid plan’s formulary.
+For example, with a SingleCare prescription discount card, you can access online coupons that you can use at participating pharmacies around the country to save hundreds of dollars on your prescription, as well as refills.
+With a SingleCare coupon for Trelegy, you could pay $534 instead of $917 per Trelegy Ellipta inhaler.
+This saves you $383 per month—and $4,596 per year.

 If you find that you simply cannot afford Trelegy, or if it isn’t on your Medicaid plan’s preferred drug list, talk with your healthcare provider about Trelegy alternatives.
-They may be able to prescribe an alternative, such as Advair Diskus, Symbicort, Breo Ellipta, Dulera, or Anoro Ellipta, to help you manage your COPD or asthma symptoms instead of Trelegy.
-Dr. O’Mahoney recommends always letting your healthcare provider know if the medication they prescribe you is too expensive.
+They may be able to prescribe an alternative, such as Advair Diskus, Symbicort, Breo Ellipta, Dulera, or Anoro Ellipta instead of Trelegy to help you manage your COPD or asthma symptoms instead of Trelegy.
+Janet M. O’Mahony, MD, a Baltimore-area internal medicine physician with Mercy Medical Center in Baltimore, Maryland, recommends always letting your healthcare provider know if the medication they prescribe you is too expensive.
 “You want to see if there is a more affordable solution rather than stopping the medication and going without.”